 • The Council is deemed to control the education services provided under the agreement in the schools and also to control the residual value of the schools at the end of the agreement.
 The accounting policies for PFI schemes and similar contracts have been applied to the Education Village and Harrowgate Hill Primary School which became operational in March 2006 and August 2005 respectively.
 The Education Village transferred to academy status on 1 April 2012 so has therefore been removed from the Council's Balance Sheet.
-Harrowgate Hill Primary School is recognised as Property, Plant and Equipment on the Council's Balance Sheet at a value of £3.7M.
+Harrowgate Hill Primary School is recognised as Property, Plant and Equipment on the Council's Balance Sheet.